raspberrypilearning/xai-challenge-submit/en/step_5.md

 --- /task ---

 When you come to the field for `data set`, you can easily find this information about your model on its page on machine learning 4 kids:

+--- collapse ---
+---
+title: Finding your model information on ML4K
+---

 --- task ---